Links on SoundGuys may earn us a commission. Learn more.

 Fortunately, the touchpad is obviously on the flat exterior of the housing, and this makes adjustments easy and mostly free of misfires.
 After two hours my ears experience some discomfort from fatigue.
 For daily use, like going for walks, commuting, or performing office work the MOMENTUM True Wireless 3 has a good enough in-ear fit.

 You get some new features like Sound Zones (covered more in the Software section).
 This allows you to set up listening preferences depending on your geographic location.
 You can make your office a zone where the buds automatically turn on ANC and podcast EQ, for instance.
-I find this really handy when I’m working from home, and I have ANC on, but when I leave the buds in to walk the dog, it switches to Transparency Mode automatically.
+I find this handy when I’m working from home, and I have ANC on, but when I leave the buds in to walk the dog, it switches to Transparency Mode automatically.
 You also get conveniences like wireless charging, and a quality build.

 How do you control the Sennheiser MOMENTUM True Wireless 3?